-The short answer is yes; it is possible to measure and even quantify Host Cell Proteins from uncommon expression systems without developing a process-specific ELISA.
+The short answer is yes; measuring and even quantifying Host Cell Proteins from unique expression systems is possible without developing a process-specific ELISA.
 One solution is to use liquid chromatography mass spectrometry (LC-MS).

 Now, let’s go into more details.